Rade people

-The Rhade or Êđê (Rade language: Ānāk Dāgār / Degar people) are an indigenous Austronesian ethnic group of southern Vietnam (population 398,671 in 2019).
+The Rhade or Êđê (Rade language: Rang De) are an indigenous Austronesian ethnic group of southern Vietnam (population 398,671 in 2019).

 Etymology

-The term Rhade is an old French inscription of Dāgār in the Rade language.
-The Rhade are also referred to as Ānāk Dāgār (Degar people). Ānāk Dāgār comes from the term Ānāk Kudāyā-Nāgār, meaning "Kudayanagar ethnic groups" or "the descendants of bok Kauṇḍinya and bia Nagar".
-The name "Kauṇḍinya" was derived from the name of Kampuchea, and "Nagar" refers to the primary goddess of the Cham people.
+The term Rhade is an old French transcription of Dagar in the Rade language.
+The Rhade are also referred to as Anak Degar (Degar people).
+Anak Degar comes from the term Anak Kudāyā-Nāgār, meaning "Kudayanagar ethnic groups" or "the descendants of bok Kauṇḍinya (Y Da) and bia Nagar" (Y Ga).
+The name "Kauṇḍinya" (Bok Keidei) was derived from the name of Kampouchea, and "Nagar" (Yă Kuh-keh) refers to the primary goddess of the Cham people.
 As an ethnic group of the Vietnamese Central Highlands, the Rhade people's culture was influenced by both Champa and Cambodia.
 Because of their status occupying the border region between these two influences, the term Degar is also sometimes used to refer to the peoples of the Vietnamese Central Highlands as a collective group.

 According to French scholars of Southeast Asian studies, the character of Monk Kauṇḍinya symbolized the Indian cultural sphere which influenced classical Southeast Asia through Po Nagar (Champa), Neang Neak (Kampuchea), Nang Khosop (Laos), and Mae Khwan-khao (Thailand).
 This legend was popular with the ethnic groups of the Vietnamese Central Highlands and other ethnic groups of Southeast Asia within the Indian cultural sphere.